14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/candy-corn-original-candle?variant=42443938299985)
     Availability: Available
     Price: $64.95 USD
-- [Cider Lane Original Candle](https://affinatiliving.com/products/cider-lane-original-candle): Cider Lane Original Candle – 10 oz Experience the warmth of autumn with our Cider Lane Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made from a premium soy wax blend for a clean, consistent burn.
-The scent captures the essence of the season with notes of crisp apple cider, rich caramel, and a touch of cinnamon spice.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a cozy, inviting atmosphere that feels like fall in a jar.
-Burn Time – 60–70 Hours
+- [Cider Lane Original Candle](https://affinatiliving.com/products/cider-lane-original-candle): Cider Lane Original Candle – 10 oz Cider Lane delivers the cozy charm of autumn.
+Crisp apples blend with warm spices and subtle sweetness for a scent that feels inviting and nostalgic.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Crisp AppleMiddle Notes: Cinnamon, CloveBase Notes: Warm Sugar, Soft Woods Perfect for fall days and cool evenings, this candle wraps your home in comforting seasonal warmth.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:16Z
   Vendor: Affinati
   Product Type:
   Availability: Available